 On May 25, 2011, a complaint for monetary damages was filed against the Company in the United States District Court for the Middle District of Florida.
 The complaint does not specify the amount claimed, other than stating that it is more than \$75,000 which is the jurisdictional amount of the court in which the complaint was filed.
 At this time, it is not possible for the Company to estimate the possible loss or the range of possible loss, due to the current stage of the litigation, the uncertainties associated with the claim and the fact that the complaint does not specify the amount of damages sought.
-No amounts have been accrued as of May 31, 2013 and November 30, 2012.
 The Company believes it has meritorious defenses to the claims in this complaint and intends to vigorously defend itself; however, the ultimate resolution of this complaint is uncertain at this time.
 A trial has been scheduled for January 6, 2014.

 On August 30, 2011, the Board of Directors of the Company terminated its Chief Executive Officer and former Chairman of the Board of Directors, Ms. Walton, for cause.
 In accordance with Ms. Walton's employment agreement dated August 15, 2005, as amended July 16, 2007, Ms. Walton could be entitled to severance in the amount up to \$950,000 related to lost salary, bonuses and benefits.
 In addition, the Company could be required to pay all reasonable legal fees and expenses incurred by Ms. Walton as a result of the termination, as well as outplacement services.
 On October 25, 2011, Mercedes Walton, the Company's former chief executive officer, filed a demand for arbitration with the American Arbitration Association.
 Ms. Walton claimed breach of her employment agreement and defamation.
 Ms. Walton was seeking arbitration costs, attorneys' fees, interest, compensatory, punitive and liquidated damages, as well as injunctive and declaratory relief in the amount of \$5,000,000 of which potentially \$1,000,000 would be covered by the Company's insurance policy.
-On June 14, 2013, the Company received a decision from the American Arbitration Association in the case filed by Ms. Walton on October 25, 2011, granting an Interim Award of Arbitrators to Ms. Walton in the amount of \$1,080,938.
+On June 14, 2013, the Company received a decision from the American Arbitration Association in the case filed by Ms. Walton on October 25, 2011, granting an Interim Award of Arbitrators to Ms. Walton of \$1,080,938.
 This award includes \$980,938 related to lost salary, bonuses and benefits and \$100,000 related to the defamation claim made by Ms. Walton of which the defamation award was paid by the Company's insurance policy.
 In addition the Company will be required to pay all reasonable legal fees and expenses incurred by Ms. Walton and expenses associated with any outplacement services.
-The Company has recorded an accrual of \$1,630,000 associated with the claim which is reflected as an accrued expense in the accompanying balance sheets as of May 31, 2013 and November 30, 2012, respectively.
+During July 2013, Ms. Walton was paid an initial payment of \$1,666,174 related to lost salary, bonuses, benefits and expenses.
+The Company has recorded an accrual of \$487,000 and \$1,450,000 associated with the claim and legal fees which is reflected as an accrued expense in the accompanying balance sheets as of August 31, 2013 and November 30, 2012, respectively.
+During September and O